 When she got back on the stage, she just stood still.
 We were all drawn in – what was she about to do?
 And then, completely effortlessly, she dropped into the most aggressive side split possible.
 The audience’s reaction would have beat out the boom she made if we hadn’t been holding our breath up until she did it.

 When she was done with her performance, Alyssa asked the crowd if there were any heterosexual men in attendance.
 Two brave souls stuck their hands up.
-Alyssa being Alyssa, she decided to bring those two students on stage to make them compete to see who could sissy that walk better.
+Alyssa being Alyssa, she decided to bring those two audience members on stage to make them compete to see who could sissy that walk better.

 The first competitor fearlessly pranced and danced on stage like he had nothing to lose before literally bowing down to Alyssa in an important display of reverence.
 Then, the two of them struck a pose together at the front of the stage for the crowd to cheer the student on.